Addiction Studies (ADST)

 Pre-requisites: ADST 308 or ADST 430.

-This course is designed to assist social work, mental health counseling students and chemical dependency professional trainees (students) in obtaining the skills needed to conduct an accurate substance abuse assessment/evaluation and to determine the appropriate level of treatment by understanding accepted criteria for diagnosis and placement criteria (ASAM), utilizing assessment instruments, analyzing/interpreting data, documenting assessments and making appropriate treatment recommendations.
+Designed to assist social work, mental health counseling students, and chemical dependency professional trainees (students) in obtaining the skills needed to conduct an accurate substance abuse assessment/evaluation and to determine the appropriate level of treatment by understanding accepted criteria for diagnosis and placement criteria (ASAM), utilizing assessment instruments, analyzing/interpreting data, documenting assessments, and making appropriate treatment recommendations.

 ADST 444.
 TREATING CO-OCCURRING DISORDERS.
 4 Credits.

-This class will establish a better understanding of the inherent complexities of co-occurring disorders (COD) and develop a variety of clinical skills necessary in the treatment of COD.
-We will explore the principles of cognitive-behavioral therapy, solution-focused therapy, motivational enhancement therapy and brief therapy approaches to both substance abuse and mental illness.
-Selected clinical interventions from each of these evidence-based treatment modalities will be taught and practiced.
+Establishes a better understanding of the inherent complexities of co-occurring disorders (COD) and develops a variety of clinical skills necessary in the treatment of COD.
+Explores the principles of cognitive-behavioral therapy, solution-focused therapy, motivational enhancement therapy, and brief therapy approaches to both substance abuse and mental illness.
+Selected clinical interventions from each of these evidence-based treatment modalities are taught and practiced.

 ADST 448.
 MEDICATION ASSISTED TREATMENT.
 2 Credits.